What is Ming Mu Di Huang (for Dogs)?

 over 120 lbs.: 8 teapills, 3x/day (for a total of 24 in a day

-General Note regarding proper dosing for pets: ideally, one varies dosage based on observation of your pet's pattern of symptoms over time.
-You may want to start on the high end of the guidelines (or even exceed them by a factor of up to 2x), especially if your pet is having a great deal of trouble with pain and stiffness.
-Increased dosing during cold, damp weather may also help.
+Ideally, dosage should vary based on observation of your pet's pattern of symptoms over time.
+You may want to start on the high end of the guidelines (or even exceed them by a factor of up to 2x), especially if your pet appears to have a lot of discomfort.